 The Phlegraean Fields

-The volcanic area of The Phlegraean Fields was the site of classic Greek and Roman legends, as studied at school by anyone of culture, Homer’s Odyssey and Vergil’s Aeneid, both involving a descent to the underworld somewhere in this region.
+The volcanic area of The Phlegraean Fields was the site of classic Greek and Roman legends, as studied at school by anyone of culture.
+Homer’s Odyssey and Vergil’s Aeneid both involved a descent to the underworld somewhere in this region.
 This area of Campania became very much a part of the Grand Tour.

-Tourists on the Grand Tour would take advantage of Bulifon’s guide to the Phelgraean Fileds, which had an equally grand title of: br> "La guida de’ forestieri, curiosi di vedere, e di riconoscere le cose più memorabili di Pozzuoli, Baja, Cuma, Miseno, Gaeta, ed altri luoghi circonvicini."
+Tourists on the Grand Tour would take advantage of Bulifon’s guide to the Phlegraean Fields, which had the equally grand title of: br> "La guida de’ forestieri, curiosi di vedere, e di riconoscere le cose più memorabili di Pozzuoli, Baja, Cuma, Miseno, Gaeta, ed altri luoghi circonvicini."

 This guide was published in a number of editions and the map it contains gives us a glimpse of the sites to be visited and the sights to be seen.
 The edition below was produced in 1696.

-Later editions were printed in languages other than Italian and an updated version of the map.
+Later editions were printed in languages other than Italian and included an updated version of the map.